Milind-Blaze/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a senior in the Department of Electrical Engineering at IIT Madras. <!-- I will soon be pursuing graduate studies at UCLA where I am co-advised by [Prof. Suhas Diggavi](https://www.ee.ucla.edu/suhas-diggavi/) and [Prof. Christina Fragouli](https://www.ee.ucla.edu/christina-fragouli/). --> I am fascinated by the application of tools from signal processing, machine learning and information theory, especially in domains such as neuroscience.
+I recently graduated with a B.Tech in Electrical Engineering from IIT Madras and am currently working as a Project Associate at the [Indigenous 5G Testbed](http://www.ee.iitm.ac.in/5g/) with [Prof. Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/) where, alongside pursuing other projects, I am contributing to the design and development of an end to end 5G compliant system. <!-- I will soon be pursuing graduate studies at UCLA where I am co-advised by [Prof. Suhas Diggavi](https://www.ee.ucla.edu/suhas-diggavi/) and [Prof. Christina Fragouli](https://www.ee.ucla.edu/christina-fragouli/). -->

+Broadly, I am interested in problems in wireless communication and deep learning, especially those lying at the intersection of the two where tools from signal processing and information theory can be used.

-In the past I have worked with [Prof. Karlheinz Brandenburg](https://en.wikipedia.org/wiki/Karlheinz_Brandenburg), [Prof. C.S.
+In the past, I have worked with [Prof. Karlheinz Brandenburg](https://en.wikipedia.org/wiki/Karlheinz_Brandenburg), [Prof. C.S.
 Ramalingam](http://www.ee.iitm.ac.in/~csr/) and [Prof. Rana Adhikari](https://iqim.caltech.edu/profile/rana-adhikari/).
-I am presently working with [Prof. Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/) at the 5G Lab at IIT Madras.

 When I'm not working, I love reading, playing sports and organizing events!